LyonsLab/StarBLAST/docs/2_StarBLAST-VICE.rst

 (4) Enter a name for your database under "Analysis Name"; this will become your database containing folder.

-(4.1) "Select output folder" should be your personal folder or any folder of your choice (default will be a foler named "analyses" within your personal folder).
+   1. "Select output folder" should be your personal folder or any folder of your choice (default will be a foler named "analyses" within your personal folder).

-(4.2) In the "Inputs" tab, select "Browse" and choose the fasta file you uploaded.
+   2. In the "Inputs" tab, select "Browse" and choose the fasta file you uploaded.
 Select Nucleotide or Protein under "Input Sequence Format".
 Under "Prefix" choose a name to well reflect your database (e.g. :code:`a_thaliana`).

 (5) Click "Launch Analysis" and wait to be notified of its completion.
 Upon completion, navigate to the output folder specified in step 4.1; Inside you will find a directory with the name you specified in step 4 followed by a timestamp.
-Within this folder you will find logs and the newly generated database (if nucleotide :code:`<>.nhr,<>.nin,<>.nog,<>.nsd,<>.nsi,<>.nsq` will be found; if protein, :code:`<>.phr, <>.psq` files will be found).
+Within this folder you will find logs and the newly generated database (if nucleotide :code:`.nhr,.nin, .nog, .nsd, .nsi, .nsq` files will be found; if protein, :code:`.phr, .psq` files will be found).

 Launching StarBLAST-VICE with Your Own Databases
 ================================================